 - If tax related, what is the difference between Enrolled Agents and other tax professionals?

 - What has your prior experience been with other professionals for the services you are inquiring about?

-- What is your situation and therefore what expertise are you looking for?
+- What is your situation and therefore what expertise do you need?

 - Do we think that our competency aligns well with the needs of your situation?